 Once the peppers are roasted, place them in a large bowl and cover with plastic wrap to steam and loosen the skin.
 This will take about 5 minutes.

 When cooled, remove the stems.
 Run the peppers under cold water and peel off the blackened outer skin.
 Remove the seeds and ribs from the center of the peppers.

-In a large saucepan over medium, cook the chorizo until crumbled and no longer pink.
+Remove and discard the casings from the chorizo.
+In a large saucepan over medium, cook the chorizo, breaking it up into small pieces and continuing to cook until no longer pink.
 Meanwhile, preheat the oven to 350 F.

 Remove the cooked chorizo from the heat and allow to cool slightly.
 Mix in the crumbled queso fresco and oregano.

 Spoon the chorizo mixture into each of the prepared roasted poblano peppers.